laxmansinghnegi10/Online-Tour-Guide-Portal-For-Domestic-Tourists/README.md

 => Installation and Setup 🛠️:

-1. Clone this repository to the `htdocs` directory of your XAMPP installation.
+1- Duplicate this repository into XAMPP's htdocs directory.
-2. Set up a local development environment using XAMPP with Apache and MySQL services.
+2- Prepare a local development environment in XAMPP, ensuring Apache and MySQL services are active.
-3. Import the provided SQL database file to set up the necessary data structure.
+3- Import the furnished SQL database file to establish essential data structure.
-4. Configure the database connection in the PHP files.
+5- Adjust the database links within the PHP files.
-5. Start Apache and MySQL services in XAMPP.
+6- Initiate Apache and MySQL services using XAMPP.
-6. Access the application through your web browser using the appropriate URL.
+7- Launch the application via web browser, utilizing the correct URL.

 => Features:

-1- User-friendly interface for easy navigation.
+1- Intuitive (User Friendly) interface for seamless navigation.

-2- Customized tourist information based on starting and ending locations.
+2- Tailored tourist details based on chosen departure and arrival points.

-3- Dynamic dropdowns to select starting and ending places.
+3- Interactive dropdowns for dynamic selection of origins and destinations.

-4- Information retrieval from the database based on user selection.
+4-Database-driven data retrieval aligned with user preferences.

 =>Contributions 👥: